Senior Advisor, Product and Process Development, Lean Enterprise Institute

 President, TechnipFMC Schilling Robotics

-- In 1985 he co-founded Schilling Robotics with Wes Gerriets with the vision of providing productive tools for remotely working in the deep ocean.
+Tyler Schilling is co-founder and the retired president of TechnipFMC Schilling Robotics.
+In 1985, he co-founded Schilling Robotics with Wes Gerriets with the vision of providing productive tools for remotely working in the deep ocean.

 General Manager, Engineering, Caterpillar